cordjastram/pdftron-ui5-demoapp/readme.md

 When you want to integrate the control into your own application copy the `control` and the `pdftron` folder from the demo application into your project.

 To use the control in an XML view you define the alias `pdftron` for the namespace of the control `xmlns:pdftron="your_application.control` and include it in the view in which you want to use the control.
-In the sample application I use `xmlns:pdftron="com.cjastram.PDFEditor.control`.
+In the sample application I use `xmlns:pdftron="com.cjastram.PDFEditor.control"`.

 ```XML
 <mvc:View controllerName="com.cjastram.PDFEditor.controller.Object"